Xobb/ansible-percona/README.md

 Define the MySQL root password, this password will be used to create a **/root/.my.cnf** to allow root mysql connections without password

+	percona_version: "5.7"

+Define version Percona, if not defined will be installed "Percona 5.6" by default

+In this release was disabled generation custom config file my.cnf for "Percona 5.6" and "Percona 5.7" (It'll be present in future releases playbook).
+Some settings my.cnf file for "Percona 5.5" see below:

 	port: 3306
 	bind_address: 0.0.0.0